-The management of operational risk at the Group is coordinated by Operational Risk Management Committee (ORMC), which is a permanent consultative body subordinated to the Management Board (MB) and involves the heads of the major units of Bank Head Office of DSK Bank.
-The meetings are held at the end of each quarter of the current year, as on these meetings a report is being presented for consideration for the level of operational risk and the planed measures for mitigation/elimination of operational risks' consequences, identified in the previous quarter.
+The management of operational risk at DSK Bank is coordinated by Operational Risk Management Committee (ORMC), which is a permanent consultative body subordinated to the Management Board (MB) and involves the heads of the major units of DSK Bank Head Office of DSK Bank.
+The meetings are held at the end of each quarter of the current year, as on these meetings a report is being presented for consideration for the level of operational risk and the planned measures for mitigation/elimination of operational risks' consequences, identified in the previous quarter.
 The main focus of ORMC activity is the prevention of operational risks by implementing a comprehensive approach, aiming at limiting preconditions, leading to operational events occurrence.

-The responsibility for the development of the Operational risk management system is assigned to Operational Risk Management Section as part of "General policy and risk management" Directorate of DSK Bank, an independent from the business units Directorate within the Risk management Division, headed by a responsible Executive Director.
+The responsibility for the development of the operational risk management system is assigned to the "Operational risk management" department subordinated to the "General policy and risk management" directorate, which is part of the business independent "Risk management" division headed by a responsible Executive director of the Bank.

-The Group has a special system to manage operational risk, by gathering data for the operational events.
-The management of the Group receives periodically information about the level of operational risk.
-The system is based on the so-called Risk responsible employees on management positions in Head office and branch network and Bank's subsidiaries, which are responsible for the management of operational risk in their units, following the decentralized approach of operational risk management in OTP Group.
+DSK Bank has a special system to manage operational risk, by gathering data for the operational events.
+The management of the Bank receives periodically information about the level of operational risk.
+The system is based on the so-called Risk responsible employees on management positions at Head office and branch network and Bank's subsidiaries, which are responsible for the management of operational risk in their units, following the decentralized approach of operational risk management at OTP Bank.

-Potential risks shall be reviewed as part of the business processes and for this reason they shall have to be identified in the self- assessment of the Group's units, these risks shall be classified on the basis of the standardized taxonomy of operational risks annually.
+Potential risks shall be reviewed as part of the business processes and for this reason they shall have to be identified in the self- assessment of the Bank's units, these risks shall be classified on the basis of the standardized taxonomy of operational risks annually.